 Solution 2: Disable Your Firewall and Antivirus Software

 Antiviruses and firewalls are in charge of keeping your files and systems safe.
 As a result, they scan your computer for viruses on a regular basis.
-Installing firewalls and antiviruses has the disadvantage of causing connection problems.
+Installing firewalls and antiviruses has the disadvantage of causing the timed out error.
 They may restrict or prohibit certain pages that they believe you don't need, even if they are safe.

 Solution 3: Disable Proxy Server Settings or VPN

-Checking the proxy server settings is another typical remedy recommended by web browsers.
+Checking the proxy server settings is another typical remedy recommended by web browsers including chrome, internet explorer, and so on.

 A proxy server acts as a go-between for your computer and the website you're looking at.
 Its goal is to secure the user's IP address, control which websites can be accessed, and cache site data to speed up page loading.